sm86/libra/language/stdlib/modules/doc/Roles.md

 # Module `0x1::Roles`

-This module defines role-based access control for the Libra framework.
+This module defines role-based access control for the Diem framework.

 Roles are associated with accounts and govern what operations are permitted by those accounts.
 A role is typically asserted on function entry using a statement like <code><a href="Roles.md#0x1_Roles_assert_diem_root">Self::assert_diem_root</a>(account)</code>.
 This